Buuber28/mewtate/README.md

 # mewtate

+mewtate is a small bioinformatics website for hosting interactive web tools.

-mewtate is an interactive bioinformatics web app for exploring how protein mutations may affect sequence properties, evolutionary conservation, functional regions, and 3D structure context.
+The first tool in the site is the **Mutation sandbox**, an interactive protein mutation analysis app for exploring how sequence changes may affect biochemical properties, evolutionary conservation, functional regions, and 3D structure context.

-The project is built as a mutation-analysis sandbox: users can enter a wildtype protein sequence, create or paste a mutant sequence, run quick or deep analysis, and inspect the results through sequence views, mutation cards, conservation heatmaps, functional annotations, and an AlphaFold-powered structure viewer.
+In the Mutation sandbox, users can enter a wildtype protein sequence, create or paste a mutant sequence, run quick or deep analysis, and inspect the results through sequence views, mutation cards, conservation heatmaps, functional annotations, and an AlphaFold-powered structure viewer.

 Live site: